Originally Web posted Wednesday, 27 May 2009.

-When doing link checks on 7 January 2015, i found that the price has increased to C$49.68, and it is a limited stock item (still current as of 13 May 2016).
+When doing link checks on 7 January 2015, i found that the price has increased to C$49.68, and it is a limited stock item (listed as no longer available as of 20 March 2018).

 Have any Breville 800ESXL repair tips?
 Send ’em in!
 I’ll endeavor to add the seemingly good ones to these pages, at my usual glacial pace.
 (Please let me know if you want to be credited or remain anonymous.
 Thanks!)